EVOLYSSE™: Why Next-Generation Dermal Fillers Matter for Your Medical Practice

 - Evidence: Pivotal split-face trials met non-inferiority vs. an FDA-approved control; communications around the approval note statistically significant advantages at select timepoints with comparable safety.
 Keep claims study-specific.

-- Safety: Typical HA filler AE profile; adhere to PI/IFU, injection best practices, and emergency readiness.
+- Safety: Typical HA filler AE profile; adhere to FDA-approved labeling and Instructions for Use (IFU), injection best practices, and emergency readiness.

 Important Safety Information